 Just be sure to have your social security number and home address ready to open an account.

 Chime is all about making banking affordable and straightforward.
 That's why Chime offers online banking with no hidden fees˜.
 You don't need to worry about paying to open an account as there is no opening deposit or minimum balance required.
 You also don't need to worry about overdraft fees, ATM fees, international transaction fees, or card replacement fees˜.

 In fact, Chime does not charge an overdraft fee but allows you to overdraft on debit card purchases with no fees˜ when you qualify for Chime's SpotMe*.

 Users who receive direct deposits of at least $500 each month can enroll in Chime's SpotMe* service.
-It is an optional service that instead of charging you an overdraft fee, Chime allow you to overdraft up to $100* with no fees˜.
+It is an optional service that instead of charging you an overdraft fee, Chime will allow you to overdraft up to $200* with no fees˜.

 If you lose your debit card, Chime will replace it at no extra cost.